giantswarm/docs/src/content/guides/tenant-cluster-labelling/index.md

 Keys and labels should adhere to [Kubernetes labels syntax and character set](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
 Label changes should be written as a [JSON Merge Patch, RFC 7386](https://tools.ietf.org/html/rfc7386).
 Changes to labels with keys containing `giantswarm.io` is forbidden, changes to label `release.giantswarm.io/version` will be validated against available Giant Swarm releases.

+Differing from `gsctl`, listing tenant cluster labels with the API will show management labels required for operation.
+These usually contain `giantswarm.io` in its label keys and cannot be changed.

 ### Example